Yearly Archives: 2011

 Obama receiving Nobel Prize

-The first Nobel Peace Prize was awarded to the Swiss Jean Henry Dunant, founder of the International Committee of the Red Cross (ICRC), in 1901.
-The ICRC was always committed to defuse conflicts by negotiation if possible with all involved parties of the conflict.
-2009 U.S. President Barack Obama received the Nobel Peace Prize.
-Through this award he became a synonym ...
-Read More »
+Ganze Welt Jean Henry Dunant, the founder of the International Committee of the Red Cross (ICRC), was awarded the first Nobel Peace Prize in 1901.
+The ICRC has always been committed to defusing conflicts through negotiation with all parties involved.
+In 2009, U.S. President Barack Obama received the Nobel Peace Prize.
+Through this award, he became synonymous with a new …

 Political Participation of the Amazon Indians of Peru